akildunne/lend-a-hand/README.md

 ## MVP

-- Create and use external api.
+- Create and use api.
 - Create clickable buttons for user to choose causes they would like to know more about.
 - Render data on dashboard page.
 - Allow user to create events and share relavent resources.